leon4rd/test/README.md

-## I went to the zoo the other day, there was only one dog in it.
-It was a shitzu.
+## Why did the A go to the bathroom and come out as an E?
+Because he had a vowel movement.